cozy/cozy-apps-registry/README.md

 > - For this step, you will need your editor token access generated when you created your editor (see [below](#4-create-an-editor)).
 You have to replace all `{{EDITOR_TOKEN}}` in this documentation by this token.
 > - The communication with the registry is done through HTTP requests for now.
 So we will use the `curl` command line tool to register our application here.

-To add a new application, you have to do a `POST` request which all the informations needed to the route `registryAddress/registry/:appSlug` with `registryAddress` your registry address (for example here `http://localhost:8081`), `:appName` your application slug (here `drive`).
+To add a new version for a registered application, you have to do a `POST` request with all needed information to the route `registryAddress/registry/:appSlug` to publish in default space or `registryAddress/:space/registry/:appSlug` for a named space (see [Spaces & Virtual Spaces](#spaces--virtual-spaces) below) with `registryAddress` your registry address (for example here `http://localhost:8081`), `:appName` your application slug (here `drive`) and `:space` your registry space.

-Let's add the version 1.0.1 of the Collect application as example:
+Let's add the version 1.0.1 of the Collect application for example:

 ```shell
 # {{EDITOR_TOKEN}} -> your generated editor access token